donovangg/portfolio/src/projects/melty.md

 repo: https://github.com/donovangomez/melty-tournaments
 link: https://melty-tournaments.vercel.app/
 category: project
-description: A NextJS project created to find Melty blood tournaments.
-Users are able to authenticate and add their own tournaments are discovery.
+description: A web app built for Melty Blood players to find online tournaments.
+Players can authenticate with a third party and add their own tournaments.
+Supabase's Postgres is used on the back end to store tournaments.
 ---

-My Drive
 # Table of Contents
 1. [Project Purpose](#Project-Purpose)
 2. [Tech Stack](#Tech-Stack)